|Changes with the Almanzo may result in a new name.|

 |From a Facebook post on a Minnesota gravel page seen over Labor Day weekend.|

-And more importantly, Mr. Larson posted that the event would "maintain the ethos of Almanzo, but under a new name".
-So, based upon that statement, it would appear that the "Almanzo" is over, and that a new event, with a new name, using the same "ethos" as Almanzo's did, will occur based out of Northfield.
+Mr. Larson posted that the event would "maintain the ethos of Almanzo, but under a new name".
+Co-event director , Ben Witt, also added to this by indicating The Heywood would not be a re-hash of the Almanzo.
+So, based upon that, it would appear that the "Almanzo" is over, and that a new event, with the new name, The Heywood, using the same "ethos" as Almanzo's did, will occur based out of Northfield.
 Minnesota on May 16th-17th, 2020.

 Furthermore, speculation that this was "going corporate", was quelled when Mr. Larson posted that it was "just two guys with a passion for getting folks on bikes" that would be putting this on.
 This is an interesting point because at one time in the Almanzo's history, it was told to me by a person intimate with the details, that the Almanzo was offered to become a part of the Life Time Fitness group of events.
 That never happened, obviously, and it appears nothing of the sort will in the near future.

-Details and a new site for information are promised on the, as yet, unnamed Northfield event.
-If, in fact, it is not named Almanzo, it will mark the end of the run of events under that name.
+Details and a new site for information are promised on The Heywood.
+Since, in fact, it is not named Almanzo, it will mark the end of the run of events under that name.
 A name which had been synonymous with "grassroots gravel" and the name of the event which was touted as the "Granddaddy of all Gravel Events" by several publications which feted the event in their pages and on their sites.

 Comments & Opinions: Okay, my take is that the tumultuous twists and turns regarding the Almanzo look to have brought this particular incarnation of a gravel event to an inglorious end.
 That the name looks to be "retired", I feel, is a good thing at this point.
 Disregarding the actions of Mr. Skogen, a change in leadership of the events is, perhaps, a good time to switch names, and especially so since the classic "Almanzo" course did not emanate from Northfield.
 That Spring Valley based course is, for good or bad, cemented into many people's minds as "the Almanzo", and no substitutes will be the same.